ZeronOne2/ZeronOne2/README.md

 - 👋 Hi, I’m @ZeronOne2
-- 👀 I’m interested in ...
+- 👀 I’m interested in AI
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning AI
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on github
-- 📫 How to reach me ...
+- 📫 How to reach me ZeronOne2@yahoo.com
-- 😄 Pronouns: ...
+- 😄 Pronouns: ZO
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: Hiking, bicycle, dance, ...
 <!---
 ZeronOne2/ZeronOne2 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->

-# 기술 스택 종합 문서
+# My Technical Specification

 ## 1. 핵심 역량 요약